k2view-academy/K2View-Academy/articles/08_globals/05_globals_overrides_priorities.md

 ##### <img src="images/08_05_globals_override_priority_perspct.png" alt="image" style="zoom:30%;" />

+* **Session**, use SET commands during Fabric runtime, which only impacts the session where it is executed.
+* **Cluster**, use SET_GLOBAL commands during Fabric runtime which persists in the DB and impact all cluster nodes and sessions.
+The Global's value set by the set_global command is taken even if the LUs or the Environments are redeployed since it has a higher priority.
+* **Environment**, populated in the Environment Settings Globals table.
 * **Fabric Implementation**, populated in Fabric Studio Globals tables and reflected in Globals.java files.
-* **Environment**, populated in the Environment Settings Globals table.
-* **Cluster**, use SET_GLOBAL commands during Fabric runtime which persists in the DB and impact all cluster nodes and sessions.
-* **Session**, use SET commands during Fabric runtime, which only impacts the session where it is executed.

 The priority is also managed by the **scope**.
 If a Global is defined in both Shared Objects and Logical Unit scopes, the Logical Unit definition is used in the Logical Unit scope.
 Other Logical Units use the Shared Objects definition.